dice-project/DICE-Monitoring/bootstrap/README.md

 -------------------

 This process will create a new node in the target platform (FCO or OpenStack) and install the whole DMon stack on top of it.
-It requires a Cloudify Manager to be installed at the `CFY_MANAGER_HOST` address.

 ### Preparing environment

-At the workstation node (i.e., our laptop, desktop PC where we install from), we need to have the Cloudify Manager CLI installed.
-The following steps are based on the [official documentation][CloudifyManagerBootstrap]:
+We will assume that we have arrived here from having [just installed the DICE Deployment Service and Cloudify Manager](https://github.com/dice-project/DICE-Deployment-Service/blob/master/doc/AdminGuide.md).
+Previously we have created a `~/dds` folder, which contains a Python virtual environment `venv/` and a DICE Deployment Service code folder `DICE-Deployment-Service`.
+If that is the case, we make sure that the virtual environment is activated and that the existing environment variables are sourced:

+    $ . ~/dds/venv/bin/activate
+    $ . ~/dds/DICE-Deployment-Service/dds-config.inc.sh

+If this works, proceed to [preparing working environment](#preparing-working-environment)

+If this is not the case, then ... **TODO**

 For Redhat related GNU/Linux distributions, following packages need to be
 installed: `python-virtualenv` and `python-devel`.
 Adjust properly for